dsgnr/postfixbuddy/README.md

 ```
 ➜  ./postfixbuddy.py -d 77A4D1203C2
-Do you really want to delete mail77A4D1203C2?
+Do you really want to delete mail 77A4D1203C2?
 (Y/N): Y
 postsuper: 77A4D1203C2: removed
 postsuper: Deleted: 1 message
 Deleted mail 77A4D1203C2!```